-Simply stated, we expect companies to correct the situation.
+Simply stated, we expect companies to fix the situation.
 Companies are responsible for managing and cleaning up any contamination from their licensed activities or from approved facilities.
-And they should have a plan to address potential contamination before it happens.
+They must also ensure that the public, environment, and wildlife are protected.

-If a spill or release does occur, it must be reported to us immediately.
-Read our Release Reporting Requirements brochure for more information about our reporting requirements.
+Spills or releases that meet certain criteria must be reported to us immediately.
+Read our Release Reporting Requirements brochure for more information.

 To adequately manage site contamination, a company must

 - contain and control the source of contamination,